polkadot-developers/polkadot-docs/polkadot-protocol/introduction/glossary.md

 This glossary defines and explains concepts and terminology specific to blockchain technology within the Polkadot ecosystem.

-## Type Aggregation

-Used in the context of [FRAME](#frame), _aggregation_ or _[pallet](#pallet) aggregation_ is the process of combining analogous types from multiple runtime modules into a single type.
-Pallet aggregation allows each module's analogous types to be represented.
-The call containing the aggregated types is sometimes referred to as an _outer call_ or a call to an _outer object_.
-Currently, there are six data types that can be aggregated:

-- `Call` for published functions that can be called with a set of arguments.
-- `Error` for messages that indicate why a function invocation (`Call`) failed.
-- `Event` for pallet-emitted events that describe state changes.
-- `Log` for extensible header items.
-- `Metadata` for information that allows inspection of the above.
-- `Origin` for the source of a function invocation (`Call`).

 ## Block Author

 Describes the [node](#node) that is responsible for the creation of a [block](#block).